bitvijays/PhD-Resources/Misc/4_PhD_Writing_Papers.md

 # Writing Papers

-- A paper is an organized description of hypotheses, data and conclusions, intended to instruct the reader.
+The well-written scientific paper has two essential ingredients: organisation and appropriate language within that organization.

+A scientific paper is highly stylized, with distinctive and clearly evident components parts.
+The reporting of scientific data should be done in an organised, meaningful pattern, wherein the components parts will be recognizable quickly and easily to colleagues interested in those data.

+The components parts of a scientific paper are reviewed: Title, Abstract, Introduction, Materials are Methods, Results, Discussion, Acknowledgement, Literature Cited; and with quoted material, inappropriate language use is illustrated.

+If the ingredients of the paper are properly organised, the paper will almost write itself.

-- Your objective in research is to formulate and test hypotheses, to draw conclusions from these tests, and to teach these conclusions to others.
+Your objective in research

+- is to formulate and test hypotheses, to draw conclusions from these tests, and to teach these conclusions to others.
-- Your objective is not to "collect data".
+- is not to "collect data".

 ## Prepare the Paper Outline